It seems like you, or your child is always in crisis.

 * The difference between CBT and DBT is that DBT focuses more on relationships.
 Relationships trigger the most intense emotions.
 AND, relationships are also typically most impacted by displays of intense emotion!

-Comprehensive DBT treatment combines skills training groups and individual therapy.
-At MCCC we do not currently offer DBT skills training groups.
-So, we are not considered a Comprehensive DBT Program.
-Actually, what our approach to DBT is much more flexible!
+Comprehensive DBT treatment combines skills training groups, individual therapy, and phone coaching.
+At MCCC we offer phone coaching on a case-by-case basis.
+This means we are as close to comprehensive as they come without being fully considered a Comprehensive DBT Program.
+In fact, our approach to DBT is much more flexible than many others’!
 First, we’ll start with an assessment and then move into treatment if you are a good fit for DBT at MCCC!

 - Distress Tolerance